aerospike/backup-go/cmd/asrestore/readme.md

 ## Supported flags
 ```
-Restore tool automatically detects file types in restoring directory.
-And perform restore according to detected type: asb or asbx.
+The restore tool automatically identifies and restores ASB and ASBX backup files found in the specified folder.
 You can set restore mode manually with --mode flag.
 Flags that are incompatible with restore mode,
 are also incompatible in automatic mode (when mode is not set).

 Usage: